Apache Subversion 1.15 Release Notes

 At the user's option, the storage space requirement of a Subversion working copy can be reduced by up to 50%.

-Subversion uses most of that extra space to cache each file's BASE revision ("pristine") so that operations such as diff and revert can work offline, and commit can send just the modified portions of a file to the repository server rather than the whole file.
-This design optimises the speed and availability of these operations on the assumption that network connectivity to the repository may be a bottleneck while local storage is cheap.
+All Subversion working copies require extra storage space for the working copy administrative directory (.svn).
+By default, the storage space required for this administrative directory is slightly more than the total size of the checked out files.
+Subversion uses most of that extra space to cache a copy of each file's BASE revision ("pristine") so that operations such as diff and revert can work offline, and commit can send just the modified portions of a file to the repository server rather than the whole file.

 • Working copies on storage-constrained devices with a fast, always-on connection to the repository server.
-In this case, network bandwidth is more readily available than local storage, inverting the original design assumption that local storage is cheap.
+In this case, network bandwidth is more readily available than local storage, inverting the original design assumption that local storage is inexpensive.

 • Working copies on the same device as the repository.